Hochschule Karlsruhe Hochschule Karlsruhe - University of Applied Sciences

 Until when do I have to apply for an Erasmus+ grant?

-Your complete Erasmus application documents must be submitted to KOOR - Erasmus Services BW no later than two weeks before the start of the internship.
+Your fully completed and signed Erasmus application documents must be received by KOOR – Erasmus Services BW no later than two weeks before the start of your internship.
+Therefore, the application deadline does not refer to the date of registration, but to the upload date of the final application document.

-Applicants planning an internship at schools and universities, including university clinics and university research institutions, are given a one-week application deadline all year round (same day of the previous week) in order to avoid any closing times during the (semester) holidays.
+Applicants planning an internship at schools and universities, including university hospitals and university research institutions, are given a one-week application deadline all year round (same weekday of the previous week) in order to avoid any closing times during the (semester) holidays.

-Please allow several weeks lead time as you will need to obtain various signatures from your university and internship site.
+Please allow several weeks lead time as you will need to obtain various signatures from your university and your host organisation.

 Repeated funding / Double funding / Partial funding